-Guidance on Completing Module Approvals in APEX
+o Guidance on Completing Module Approvals in APEX

 - 15. The information in the Module Management system is used as the basis for all relevant module documentation, including that on the AU module database and in degree scheme handbooks.
-Careful consideration should be given to the level of detail which will appear on the web in the context of Competition & Markets Authority guidance (https://www.gov.uk/government/collections/higher-education-consumer-law-advice-for-providers-and-students).
+Careful consideration should be given to the level of detail which will appear on the web in the context of Competition & Markets Authority guidance: Consumer law advice for higher education providers.
 Published information should be sufficiently detailed to enable current and prospective students to make informed choices, but not so full that minor changes not affecting learning outcomes or assessments would trigger the need for the submission of a full module approval. - 16.
 The final deadline for new Part Two module proposals is in time for provisional registration in the session prior to the one in which it is intended to introduce the module.
 Only in exceptional circumstances, such as those arising from staff changes, should faculties consider module proposals submitted after that date.

-Online Form Sections
+o Online Form Sections